hong-lai/Jack-Syntax-Analyser/README.md

-# JackAnalyzer (Nand2Tetris Project 10)
+# JackComplier (Nand2Tetris Project 11)

-This project implements a syntax analyzer for the Jack programming language as part of Nand2Tetris Project 10.
-It tokenizes and parses `.jack` files, producing their XML representation.
+This project implements a complier for the Jack programming language as part of Nand2Tetris Project 11.
+It tokenizes and parses `.jack` files, producing their VM code.

 ## Jack Grammar